South Africa’s last Apartheid president, FW De Klerk, has died

 De Klerk was the last white leader of South Africa

-The former South African President FW de Klerk, the man who oversaw the dismantling of the Apartheid regime, has died.
+The former South African President FW de Klerk, the man who oversaw the dismantling of the apartheid regime and secured the release of Nelson Mandela, has died.

-A statement from the former leader’s foundation said the 85-year-old died at his home in Cape Town on Thursday morning.
+A statement from the foundation of the country’s last white leader said the 85-year-old died at his home in Cape Town on Thursday morning.

+De Klerk was a divisive figure in South Africa; many people blamed him for violence against black South Africans and anti-apartheid activists, while some whites saw his efforts to end apartheid as a betrayal.

 “Former President FW de Klerk died peacefully at his home in Fresnaye earlier this morning following his struggle against mesothelioma cancer,” the statement said.